About the UNIFIED Assist Program

 Inspiring Tomorrow’s Starting Line-Up

-CBF seeks to invest and support those who empower the next generation through delivery of high quality, sustainable and inclusive basketball programming, and basketball-centered experiences for youth.
-Specifically, the CBF prioritizes supporting programs in underserved regions across Canada, and those which aim to welcome, serve, and empower more girls and women in basketball.
-These programs for youth basketball development refer to, but are not limited to;
+Canada Basketball seeks to invest and support those who empower the next generation by delivering high-quality, sustainable, inclusive basketball programming and basketball-centered experiences for youth.
+Specifically, Canada Basketball prioritizes supporting programs in underserved regions across Canada and those which aim to welcome, serve, and empower more girls and women in basketball.
+These programs for youth basketball development refer to, but are not limited to:

 • Provincial/Territory Club teams